-The Company leases real properties for use as administrative and sales offices, in addition to automobiles and office equipment.
+The Company leases real properties for use as administrative and sales offices, in addition to transportation, office, and other equipment.
 The Company determines if a contract contains a lease arrangement at the inception of the contract.
 For leases in which the Company is the lessee, leases are classified as either finance or operating, with classification affecting the pattern of expense recognition.
 Operating lease ROU assets are initially measured at the present value of lease payments over the lease term plus initial direct costs, if any.
 If a lease does not provide a discount rate and the rate cannot be readily determined, an incremental borrowing rate is used to determine the future lease payments.
 Lease and variable non-lease components within the Company's lease agreements are accounted for separately.
 The Company has no material leases in which the Company is the lessor.

-Substantially all of the Company's leasing arrangements are classified as operating leases, for which expense is recognized on a straight-line basis.
-As of December 31, 2019, the total ROU asset and operating lease liability were \$199.7 million and \$242.3 million, respectively, and were included in Other assets and Other liabilities, respectively, in the Company's Consolidated Balance Sheets.
-The Company's finance leases were not material as of December 31, 2019.
+The Company's leasing arrangements are classified as operating leases, for which expense is recognized on a straight-line basis.
+As of December 31, 2020 and 2019, total ROU assets were \$189.1 million and \$199.7 million, respectively, and operating lease liabilities were \$234.9 million and \$242.3 million, respectively.
+The ROU assets and operating lease liabilities are included in Other assets and Other liabilities, respectively, in the Company's Consolidated Balance Sheets.
 Cash paid for operating lease liabilities is included in Cash flows from operating activities in the Company's Consolidated Statements of Cash Flows.
-For the year ended December 31, 2019, operating lease costs were \$56.7 million, which were included within Operating income in the Company's Consolidated Statements of Income/(Loss).
-Short-term and variable lease costs were not material for the year ended December 31, 2019.
+Operating lease costs, which are included in Total expenses in the Company's Consolidated Statements of Income, were \$59.8 million and \$56.7 million for the years ended December 31, 2020 and 2019, respectively.
+Short-term and variable lease costs were not material for the years ended December 31, 2020 and 2019.

-The Company's leases have remaining terms from less than 1 year to 11 years.
+The Company's leases have remaining terms from less than 1 year to 10 years.
 Certain of these leases contain escalation provisions and/or renewal options, giving the Company the right to extend the lease by up to 10 years.
-However, a substantial majority of these options are not reflected in the calculation of the ROU asset and operating lease liability due to uncertainty surrounding the likelihood of renewal.
+However, a significant majority of these options are not reflected in the calculation of the ROU asset and operating lease liability due to uncertainty surrounding the likelihood of renewal.

-The following table summarizes the weighted-average lease term and discount rate for operating lease liabilities as of December 31, 2019:
+The following table summarizes the weighted-average lease terms and discount rates for operating lease liabilities:

+December 31, 2020 December 31, 2019

-Weighted-average remaining lease term (in years) 7.6 Weighted-average discount rate 6.5 %
+Weighted-average remaining lease term (in years) 7.2 7.6

+Weighted-average discount rate 5.6 % 6.5 %

-The following table represents maturities of operating lease liabilities as of December 31, 2019 (in millions):
+The following table represents maturities of operating lease liabilities as of December 31, 2020 (in millions):

-Due within 1 year \$ 53.2
+Due within 1 year \$ 51.9

-Due after 1 year through 2 years 45.2
+Due after 1 year through 2 years 44.5

-Due after 2 years through 3 years.
-38.5
+Due after 2 years through 3 years 37.0

 Due after 3 years through 4 years 32.6

-Due after 4 years through 5 years 30.5
+Due after 4 years through 5 years 27.7

-Due after 5 years 102.5
+Due after 5 years 90.3

-Total lease payments 302.5
+Total lease payments 284.0

-T 1 1 1 1 1 1 (60.2)
+Less imputed interest (49.1)

-Total operating lease liabilities \$ 242.3
+Total operating lease liabilities \$ 234.9

-For the years ended December 31, 2018 and 2017, total rent expense, net of sublease income, was \$59.5 million and \$51.1 million, respectively, as recorded under accounting standards in effect in these periods.
+For the year ended December 31, 2018, total rent expense, net of sublease income, was \$59.5 million as recorded under accounting standards in effect in that period.